A Schwarz-type lemma for squeezing function on planar domains: Proof of Theorem

-\end{proof} \begin{Rem} If $\min_{j\neq i}r^i_j(0,\Omega)\neq\max_{j\neq i}r^i_j(0,\Omega)$ then the inequality on the right hand side of \textit{(9)} is strict.
-To see this suppose that $\min_{j\neq i}r^i_j(0,\Omega)\neq\max_{j\neq i}r^i_j(0,\Omega)$ and $\Omega$ is the extremal domain for the squeezing problem for $0\in\Omega$ towards the boundary component $\G_i=\partial\Delta$.
-If $\Omega$ is the circular slit disc, then clearly the inequality is strict.
-If not then at $0$, norm of the derivative of the circular slit mapping $\psi$ fixing $\partial\Delta$ is strictly less then $1$.
-As in the proof of lemma, suppose that Defining $g(z)=\dfrac{2z}{(\alpha+1){\psi}^{-1}(z)}$ and applying the same argument in the proof of the previous lemma shows that \end{Rem} \begin{Rem} If $\Omega$ is a circular slit disc with slits lying on the same circle, the method in the previous proof shows that $\Omega$ is an extremal domain for squeezing problem for $0\in\Omega$ towards the boundary component $\partial \Delta$.
-Following the argument in the last remark we can see that there are not any other extremal domains, excluding rotations of $\Omega$ of course, therefore we recover Lemma 1 in \cite{S}. \\ \end{Rem}
+If all of the slits of the circularly slit disc $C$ given above are not on the same circle, then we see that the inequality on the right-hand side of \eqref{claimed} is strict.
+To see this suppose that $\Omega$ is a domain such that the identity function is the extremal map for \eqref{cases} for $0\in\Omega$.
+If $\Omega$ is a circularly slit disc, then clearly the inequality is strict.
+If not then at $0$, the norm of the derivative of the map $\psi$ given above is strictly more than $1$ due to Lemma \ref{lemmaRW}.
+As in the proof of Theorem \ref{mainresult}, suppose that Defining $g(z)=\dfrac{2z}{(\alpha+1){\psi}^{-1}(z)}$ and applying the same argument shows that so we have the desired conclusion.

-\textbf{Proof of Theorem 1.2} \\ It is clear that if $f\in\Uot$ then $f$ must belong to some $\Ui$.
-In other words, we have that It follows that $S_{\Omega}(z)=\max_{i}S_{\Omega,i}(z)$.
-Therefore, by Lemma 3.3, we have Left hand side of the inequality follows trivially from Lemma 3.3. $\square$